kaarthiksundar/Dubins.jl/README.md

 The detailed API documentation with examples can be found [here](https://kaarthiksundar.github.io/Dubins.jl/latest/).

 ## License
 MIT License.
-See LICENSE.txt for details.
+See LICENSE file for details.